Yashwant Rao Holkar II

 Maharajadhiraj Raj Rajeshwar Sawai Yeshwant Rao II Holkar XIV Bahadur (6 September 1908 – 5 December 1961) was the Maharaja of Indore (Holkar State, now in present-day Madhya Pradesh) belonging to the Holkar dynasty of the Marathas.
-With his first wife, he became known for a life of elegance and extravagance in the 1920s and 30s.
+With his first wife, Sanyogita Bai Sahib Holkar of Indore, he became known for a life of elegance and extravagance in the 1920s and 30s.

 Biography

 He was educated at the Cheam School, Charterhouse and Christ Church, Oxford University.

 He succeeded his father Tukojirao Holkar III, who abdicated in his favour on 26 February 1926.
 He was installed on the throne on 11 March 1926 under a regency council.
 He was invested with full powers on 9 May 1930.
 On 1 January 1935 he was made a Knight of the Order of the Indian Empire.
 He established a legislative council for Indore state and created a cabinet with a prime minister and three ministers.
 K.S.
 Fitze, a British resident of Indore, noted that Holkar spent considerable time abroad.
 Christie's art director Amin Jaffer considers this an example of his Western influences.

 On 11 August 1947 he signed the Instrument of Accession to India.
 Indore State was included in the Union of Madhya Bharat on 28 May 1948.
 He served as the second Rajpramukh of this new state until 31 October 1956.
 He later worked with the United Nations, though details of his role remain unclear.

 He died in a Mumbai hospital on 5 December 1961.